 The professional teams of Nippon Professional Baseball (NPB)

-The professional baseball league in Japan is the Nippon Professional Baseball League (NPB), also known as Puro Yakyuu (プロ野球) and has existed since 1950, although there was already a professional tournament since 1936 (under a different name).
+The professional baseball league in Japan is the Nippon Professional Baseball League (NPB), also known as Puro Yakyū (プロ野球).
+It has existed since 1950, although a professional tournament had been played since 1936 under a different name.
 Currently, the NPB is organized as follows:

-• Interestingly, unlike what happens in MLB (Major League Baseball), a tie can indeed occur in an NPB game.
-A tie is declared if the score is tied after 12 innings.
+- Interestingly, unlike what happens in MLB (Major League Baseball), a tie can indeed occur in an NPB game.
+A tie is declared if the score is still tied after 12 innings.

-• It is estimated that nearly 30 million (about 27 million) Japanese watch the NPB, and almost 50% (48%) have baseball as their favorite sport.
+- It is estimated that nearly 30 million Japanese (about 27 million) watch the NPB, and almost 50% (48%) name baseball as their favorite sport.

-• Many Brazilians have played in Japanese baseball, such as: Henrique Shigeo Tamaki, Daniel Matsumoto, Reinaldo Sato, Thyago Vieira, Felipe Natel, Vitor Ito, among others.
+- Many Brazilians have played in Japanese baseball, such as Henrique Shigeo Tamaki, Daniel Matsumoto, Reinaldo Sato, Thyago Vieira, Felipe Natel, and Vitor Ito, among others.

 Read also: Shohei Ohtani — The genius of world baseball